bzmind/pdfwiz/README.md

 fix its bugs or develop it anymore 😂</br>
 Overall, it works! (and that's what's important for us, isn't it?)</br>
 But I'll definitely build a new one, in a cleaner way.</br>
-Because I pretty much use it EVERY SINGLE DAY to read my own PDFs.</br>
+Because I pretty much use it EVERY SINGLE DAY to read my own PDFs, Hope you use it too!</br>